gravitational/teleport/rfd/0096-securing-docker-images.md

    automatically producting a SBOM as part of the construction process), but in the end I rejected it because of the extra software included in the resulting images.

+### Smoke testing

+A smoke test is a smmple, quick test to assert basic functionality.
+We simply want to find out if Teleport will even start in the environment contained by our container image.
+While this is not _per se_ a security matter, using a distroless base image means we have very little padding if an unexpected dependency finds its way into Teleport.

+We want to stoip ourselves shipping garbage to our customers if at all possible.

 ### Image signing

 In order to allow our customers to validate our published Teleport images,